Semantria/semantria-sdk/Node.js/README.md

 The sdk will now be usable from your Node.js code.
 The api code and examples will be found in `node_modules/semantria-sdk/`

+### Testing

+To test, first add your key and secret to test-config.json (or set the environment variables SEMANTRIA_KEY and SEMANTRIA_SECRET).
+Then:

+    npm test

 ## Running